-The following notes aim to give Parishioners who may be interested in being considered for the vacancy, an idea of what is involved.
-The first two sections give a general overview of the role and responsibilities of a Parish Council and what being a Councillor involves.
+The following notes aim to give residents who may be interested in being considered for the vacancy, an idea of what is involved.
+The first two sections give a general overview of the role and responsibilities of a Village Council and what being a Councillor involves.
 The third section outlines specific features relating to Harden and the last section sets out what the Council is currently trying to achieve in terms of objectives.

 - Give views, on behalf of their community, on planning applications and other proposals that affect the village.

 - Undertake projects and schemes that benefit local residents.
 In Harden recent examples have included Christmas Lights, War Memorial renovation, a community defibrillator, replacement bench seats and flower bed planting.

 - Work in partnership with others to achieve benefits for the village.

 - Alert relevant authorities e.g. Bradford Council, to problems that arise or work that needs to be undertaken.

 - Help the other tiers of local government keep in touch with their local communities.

 What Does Being a Councillor Involve?